jp12AI/OP360/README.md

 The models are labeled saved_model_left and saved_model_right.

+The concept.py script is what I intened to use as a baseline for integrating the output of the models into the mentioned UI below.

 # Model Outputs
 Left and Right model outputs: Safe or Unsafe

+# Model Testing and use
+There are three python scripts in this repository.
+Detect_left.py & Detect_right.py are for model testing.
+Be sure to have the required python libraries installed.
+To perform testing: Download/clone this repositroy, update the path to the models and label files on your device, make sure you have a camera plugged in, and then run the script with python.

 # The goal can be broken up into 4 stages:
 Stage 1: Train and release models (opensource)